ome/omero-documentation/omero/sysadmins/cli/admin.rst

 This command does the following operations in order:

-#. rewrites the server configuration files if :option:`--force-rewrite` is
+#. rewrites the server configuration files if :option:`omero admin stop --force-rewrite` is
    passed
 #. checks the server status, i.e. pings the ``master`` node using the IceGrid
    administration tool